major-segfault/khalilstemmler-website-2019/src/pages/blogs/graphql/how-apollo-rest-data-source-caches-api-calls.md

 You could, but you'd be missing out on some stuff.

-Today I learned that `RESTDataSource` actually comes with **two awesome performance optimizations** out of the box:
+Today I learned that `RESTDataSource` comes with **two awesome performance optimizations** out of the box:

 > Request Deduplication and Resource Caching.